Notice of proposed rulemaking.

 Amendments to Standards

-OSHA requests comments on all issues related to this direct final rule, including economic, paperwork, or other regulatory impacts of this rule on the regulated community.
-If OSHA receives no significant adverse comment, OSHA will publish a Federal Register document confirming the effective date of this direct final rule and withdrawing the companion proposed rule published in the “Proposed Rules” section of today's Federal Register.
+OSHA requests comments on all issues related to this proposed rule, including economic, paperwork, or other regulatory impacts of this rule on the regulated community.
+If OSHA receives no significant adverse comment to either this proposal or the direct final rule, OSHA will publish a Federal Register document confirming the effective date of the direct final rule and withdrawing this companion proposed rule published in the “Proposed Rules” section of today's Federal Register.
 Such confirmation may include minor stylistic or technical changes to the document.
 For the purpose of judicial review, OSHA views the date of confirmation of the effective date of this direct final rule as the date of promulgation.

 In direct final rulemaking, an agency publishes a direct final rule in the Federal Register with a statement that the rule will go into effect unless the agency receives significant adverse comment within a specified period.
 The agency may publish an identical proposed rule at the same time.
 If the agency receives no significant adverse comment in response to the direct final rule, the rule goes into effect.
 OSHA typically confirms the effective date of a direct final rule through a separate Federal Register notice.
 If the agency receives a significant adverse comment, the agency withdraws the direct final rule and treats such comment as a response to the proposed rule.
 An agency typically uses direct final rulemaking when an agency anticipates that a rule will not be controversial.